mozilla/web-lit-core/_articles/Search-Party!.md

 #### Earning Digital Badges
 * Digital badges collect evidence and are the demonstration of learned web literacy skills.
 Digitalme is offering web literacy badges through the Open Badges Academy.

-## Introductions/Opening Circle
+## Introduction/Opening Circle
-[2-3 minutes, depending on group size]
+[3-5 mins]
-The facilitator asks each member of the group to introduce themselves and answer an icebreaker question (such as favorite food, favorite game, what muppet or cartoon character you most resemble).
+* The facilitator asks each member of the group to introduce themselves and answer an icebreaker question (such as favorite food, favorite game, what muppet or cartoon character you most resemble).
 > * Tip!
 The icebreaker question helps learners get to know others in the group and feel more comfortable during the discussion; it can-- but does not have to be-- web literacy related.
 > * Tip!
 The facilitator should model a short intro, so learners know what this looks like, and especially, how much time they have for their introduction.